-- Disabling encryption on an interface, see the Frame Relay disable encryption command in the Nways Multiprotocol Access Services Software User's Guide. - Changing the encryption settings for a PVC, see the change permanent-virtual-circuit command in the Nways Multiprotocol Access Services Software User's Guide. - Listing the encryption status, see the Frame Relay list all., list Imi, and the list permanent-virtual-circuit commands in the Nways Multiprotocol Access Services Software User's Guide.
+- Disabling encryption on an interface, see the Frame Relay disable encryption command in the Access Integration Services Software User's Guide. - Changing the encryption settings for a PVC, see the change permanent-virtual-circuit command in the Access Integration Services Software User's Guide. - · Listing the encryption status, see the Frame Relay list all,, list lmi, and the list permanent-virtual-circuit commands in the Access Integration Services Software User's Guide.